dongkwonjin/Eigenlanes/README.md

 If you want to get the preproessed data, please run the preprocessing codes in order.
 Also, you can download the preprocessed data.
 ```
 $ cd ROOT/Preprocessing/DATASET_NAME/PXX_each_preprocessing_step/code/
-$ python main.py --dataset_dir /where/is/your/dataset/path --view True
+$ python main.py --dataset_dir /where/is/your/dataset/path
 ```

 ### Reference